 The Insights Diagnostic enables critical thinking and reflection rather than “quick answers” and is, therefore, a developmental intervention in itself.

 If you are interested in learning more about the background and framework of the Insights Diagnostic, download and watch our webinar ‘Beyond Engagement Surveys’.
 In this 30-minute presentation, Dr Alex Stol, Director – Adaptive Evaluation and Andrew Brown, Co-Founder – Adaptive Cultures build on the great work established through traditional engagement surveys.
-Adding adaptive measurements, such as the Adaptive Cultures Insights Diagnostic will guide deeper and more meaningful insight to help leaders make better decisions.
-Download the webinar slides and recording here.
+Adding adaptive measurements, such as the Adaptive Cultures Insights Diagnostic will guide deeper.